Immortal DNA strand hypothesis: Early evidence

 These experiments supporting the immortal strand hypothesis, however, are not conclusive.
 While the Lark experiments demonstrated co-segregation, the co-segregation may have been an artifact of radiation from the tritium.
 Although Potten identified the cycling, label-retaining cells as adult stem cells, these cells are difficult to identify unequivocally as adult stem cells.
 While the engineered cells provide an elegant model for co-segregation of chromosomes, studies with these cells were done in vitro with engineered cells.
 Some features may not be present in vivo or may be absent in vitro.
 In May 2007 evidence in support of the Immortal DNA Strand theory was discovered by Michael Conboy et al., using the muscle stem/satellite cell model during tissue regeneration, where there is tremendous cell division during a relatively brief period of time.
 Using two BrdU analogs to label template and newly synthesized DNA strands, they saw that about half of the dividing cells in regenerating muscle sort the older "Immortal" DNA to one daughter cell and the younger DNA to the other.
 In keeping with the stem cell hypothesis, the more undifferentiated daughter typically inherited the chromatids with the older DNA, while the more differentiated daughter inherited the younger DNA.

-Experimental evidence against the immortal strand hypothesis is sparse.
+Early experimental evidence against the immortal strand hypothesis was similarly sparse, limited by the techniques of the time.
 In one study, researchers incorporated tritiated thymidine into dividing murine epidermal basal cells.
 They followed the release of tritiated thymidine after various chase periods, but the pattern of release was not consistent with the immortal strand hypothesis.
 Although they found label-retaining cells, they were not within the putative stem cell compartment.
 With increasing lengths of time for the chase periods, these label-retaining cells were located farther from the putative stem cell compartment, suggesting that the label-retaining cells had moved.
-However, finding conclusive evidence against the immortal strand hypothesis has proven difficult.

-Further models

-After Cairns first proposed the immortal DNA strand mechanism, the theory has undergone several updated refinements.

-In 2002, he proposed that in addition to using immortal DNA strand mechanisms to segregate DNA, when the immortal DNA strands of adult stem cells undergo damage, they will choose to die (apoptose) rather than use DNA repair mechanisms that are normally used in non-stem cells.
+DNA template strand segregation was studied in the developing zebrafish.
+During larval development there was rapid depletion of older DNA template strands from stem cell niches in the retina, brain and intestine.
+Using high resolution microscopy, no evidence of asymmetric template strand segregation (in over 100 cell pairs) was found, making it improbable that in developing zebrafish asymmetric DNA segregation avoids mutational burden as proposed by the immortal strand hypothesis.